Mannerow/doordash-duration-prediction/README.md

 **`monitor_metrics.py`**

-TODO
+This script utilizes multiple libraries such as `pandas`, `boto3`, `joblib`, `psycopg`, `scipy`, `mlflow`, and `evidently` to monitor and store metrics in PostgreSQL.
+It begins by initializing MLflow for model tracking and loading the best model from an S3 bucket.
+The script then sets up the monitoring process by loading and predicting on test data, decoding dataframes, and defining column mappings for numerical and categorical features.
+It uses the Evidently library to generate a report that includes metrics like column drift, dataset drift, missing values, and regression quality.
+These metrics are then calculated and stored in a PostgreSQL database on a daily basis, filtered by the 'created_at' timestamp, with each day's data processed individually.
+The reports can be viewed and visualizations can be created by logging into the Grafana interface.

 **`utils.py`**

 This script contains utility functions that are utilized across different project scripts, promoting modularity and reusability within the codebase.
-Specifically, it includes helper functions for loading and dumping pickle files.
+Specifically, it includes helper functions for loading and dumping pickle files, and a function to decode a one-hot encoded DataFrame back to its original format using the DictVectorizer.